 COVID 19 has significantly changed the face of our world.
 One clear trend that has accompanied this pandemic is an increase in counterfeiting.
 Part of this regression is driven by opportunism from unscrupulous or perhaps desperate traders.
 Additional issues include COVID-specific problems which range from fake personal protective equipment to patent infringing generics, and flat out fraudulent vaccine or testing kits.

 This is the first contribution in a series of articles which examines the Enforcement Gap.
 The Gap refers to the difference between legal theory on anti-counterfeiting; that is how the laws purport to prevent such illegal activities and the practical outcomes.
 Common issues include non-deterrent penalties, tiny damages awards or overcomplicated procedures into which criminal IP cases are dragged along, costing the IP holder time and resources.
 Over the next few articles, we will describe such examples and how to overcome them in several key global markets.
-Our second leg of the journey features the Enforcement Gap in Russia, following with China, Philippines, Indonesia, Cambodia and UAE.
+Our second leg of the journey features the Enforcement Gap in Russia, following with China, Philippines, Indonesia, Cambodia, UAE, Vietnam and Hong Kong.

 The Enforcement Gap in Thailand